veeravallir/Veeravalli_SpatialDatabase/Definitions.md

 GPX       :

-GPX (the GPS eXchange Format) is a data format for exchanging GPS data between programs, and for sharing GPS data with other users.
-Unlike other data files, which can only be understood by the programs that created them, GPX files actually contain a description of what's inside them, allowing anyone to create a program that can read the data within.
+GPX (the GPS Exchange Format) is a light-weight XML data format for the interchange of GPS data (waypoints, routes, and tracks) between applications and Web services on the Internet.

+OGR has support for GPX reading (if GDAL is build with expat library support) and writing.

 KML      :